 Shape into small balls and cook in a pan, then taste.

-Adjust seasoning.
+Adjust the seasoning.

-Put the preparation in a pastry bag.
+Place the mixture in a pastry bag.

 Bake for 45 minutes at 350°F.

-To eat with grilled vegetables, a fresh salad and a glass of cold sake.
+Eat with grilled vegetables, a fresh salad and a glass of cold sake.